stephen-hlx/overcooked/README.md

 ## Overview
 Overcooked is a library that provides a way to run formal verification against a distributed system.
-It currently supports only JAVA, and it also requires the server and client of the system's applications to have an in-memory version of its implementations.
+It currently supports only JAVA, and it also requires the service and client of the system's applications to have an in-memory version of its implementations.
 It verifies the distributed system by exhausting the entire state space and examining whether the defined invariants are honoured by each of the states.